jurrewolff/volunteer-computing/README.md

 `bash start.sh` can be used to start the website.

 ## License

-DO WHAT EVER THE FUCK YOU WANT
+DO WHAT THE F*CK YOU WANT

 ## Overview